dustinpfister/blog_posts/_posts/canvas-example-ball-bounce.md

 ## 1 - The ball module for the canvas example

 So lets start out with the ball module for this canvas example.
-This is just a simple collection of methods that will create and return a ball object of sorts, and then other methods that will work with such a method.
+This is just a simple collection of methods that will create and return a ball object of sorts, and then other methods that will work with such an object.

 These days I am getting away from writing classes in favor of functional, or at least functional like modules.
-Now suggesting that doing so is a better or worse way of doing things, it is just that I think it is time for me to start doing certain things a litter different now and then.
+I am not suggesting that doing so is a better or worse way of doing things, it is just that I think it is time for me to start doing certain things a litter different now and then.
+In addition doing so gos beyond doing so just for the sake of novelty, as I find functional style programing cleaner, and easier to follow.

 ### 1.1 - The start of the module and the create ball object method